 - Being able to cure cancer

-What she likes the least about her practice:
+What Michelle likes the least about her practice:

-If she had to do it all over again, would she choose another specialty?
+If she had to do it all over again, would she still choose dermatopathology?

 What is the future of dermatopathology?